Mixins

 JavaScript files, such as additional view models

-- jsclient
+- clientjs

 JavaScript files containing additional parts for the JS Client Library (since 1.3.10)